Inclined Quadrotor Landing using Deep Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

 The simulations and DRL\ training are implemented in Python, using the Pytorch package.
 The quadrotor dynamics are simulated using the EOM of \secref{model}, integrated by the RK4 method.
 To increase the integration speed, we compile the EOM functions using Numba's Just-in-time (jit) package.
 By keeping the simulations and rendering in our own Gym-architecture \cite{Gym} environment, we can use well-tuned implementations of existing model-free algorithms by \cite{stable-baselines3}.
+Our compact simulator allows for computationally cheap rendering, easy curriculum adjustments and fast simulation.
 The simulation bounds are equal to the dimensions of the actual flying arena with $ = $\,m.
 The actions represent the multiplication of the clipped policy network outputs $(a \in [-1,1])$ by the control bounds in \eqref{eq:Inputvectorbounds}, with an exception for the PWM network output which is multiplied by $16500$ and added to the estimated hover PWM of $42000$.
-All simulations use the control sampling frequency of $50$\,Hz, with episode lengths of 300 time steps, i.e., 6 seconds.
+All simulations use the control sampling frequency of $50$\,Hz, with episode length of 300 time steps, i.e., 6 seconds.